michaeluno/php-simple-web-scraper/README.md

 When `screenshot` is given for the `output` parameter, `width` sets the screenshot image width.

 #### height
 When `screenshot` is given for the `output` parameter, `height` sets the screenshot image height.
 Leave it unset to get full height.
+The default minimum height is `720` pixels.

 ###### Example
 ```